 Sustainability in the Christ Church community

 Our ‘Heritage A to Z’ is an integral part of our University’s celebration of the thirtieth anniversary of the inscription of the Canterbury UNESCO World Heritage Site (WHS), of which much of the university’s main campus is a part.
 The Heritage A-Z has been written by academic staff and students (past and present), and others representing our wider partnership within the WHS; including the King’s School, staff of the Cathedral, and a representative of St. Martin’s Church.
 It is designed to be both informative and entertaining, with entries varying from the conventional to the eccentric!

 Working together with students

-Our students get actively involved in building a more sustainable future with us through the Student Green Office (SGO) and Accommodation Wardens teams which exist to engage fellow students with sustainability, and provides opportunities for volunteering, work experience and paid roles.
+Our students get actively involved in building a more sustainable future with us through the Student Green Office (SGO), through our city wide Student Sustainability Action Group, through the Us In The World programme, which between them aim to engage fellow students with sustainability and the UN’s Sustainable Development Goals, and provide opportunities for volunteering, work experience and paid roles.

-We have a flourishing Edible Campus project, through which students and staff grow their own fruit, vegetables and herbs in on-campus allotments, practise bee-keeping and hop-growing and take part in annual honey and hop harvests from which we produce our own Christ Church beer and honey.
-Our very first brew, in collaboration with a local microbrewery The Canterbury Brewers, produced the incredibly well-received Green Chapel Ale which was launched at the Canterbury Food and Drink Festival in the Autumn of 2015.
+We have opportunities across our campuses for students and staff to grow their own fruit, vegetables and herbs in on-campus allotments, and on our Canterbury site also offer opportunities to practise bee-keeping and hop-growing, and take part in annual honey and hop harvests from which we produce our own heritage Christ Church ale and honey.
+Each year our ale, brewed in collaboration with a local microbrewery The Canterbury Brewers, is rebranded by Year 2 Media and Communications students and is launched at the Canterbury Food and Drink Festival in late September.